aristanetworks/anta/docs/cli/overview.md

 To ignore the test status, use `anta nrfu --ignore-status`, and the exit code will always be 0.

-To ignore errors, use `anta nrfu --ignore-error`, and the exit code will be 0 if all tests succeeded or 4 if any test failed.
+To ignore errors, use `anta nrfu --ignore-error`, and the exit code will be 0 if no test failed or 4 if any test failed.

 ## Shell Completion